-The Route of the White Villages is located in Andalusia, between the provinces of Cadiz and Malaga.
+The Route of the White Villages is located in Andalusia, between the provinces of Cadiz y Malaga.

 This time we will focus on the route of the White Villages of Malaga.

-The Pueblos Blancos de Málaga have the peculiarity that all the facades of the houses are painted white, creating a very nice contrast, hence the name "Pueblos Blancos de Málaga".
+The Pueblos Blancos of Malaga have the peculiarity that all the facades of the houses are painted in the following colours white colourThis creates a beautiful contrast, hence the name "Pueblos Blancos de Málaga" (White Villages of Malaga).

-The towns included in this territory are: Atajate, Algatocín, Benadalid, Benaoján, Pueblo Colgante, Jimera de Libar and Montejaque.
+The villages included in this territory are: Atajate, Algatocín, Benadalid, Benaoján, Pueblo Colgante, Jimera de Libar and Montejaque.

-It is one of the villages with the smallest population in the province of Malaga, you can enjoy the tranquility and peace of its streets.
+It is one of the towns with smaller population of the province of Malaga, you can enjoy the tranquillity and peace of its streets.

-Atajate is famous for its wine, must production and wine industry.
+Atajate is famous for its wineits production of must and wine industry.

 Algatocín

-Algatocín is a place of remarkable beauty, offering excellent views of landscapes of lush vegetation in which cork oaks, chestnut trees and other native species abound.
+Algatocín is a place of outstanding beauty, offering excellent views of landscapes of lush vegetation with an abundance of cork oaks, chestnut trees and other native species.

-Among its points of interest are the church of Nuestra Señora del Rosario and the Genil viewpoint.
+Its points of interest include the church of Nuestra Señora del Rosario and the Genil viewpoint.

 Benadalid

-Benadalid has attractive heritage sites such as the Church of San Isidro, La Cruz del Humilladero or the Moorish Castle.
+Benadalid has attractive heritage sites such as the Church of San Isidro, La Cruz del Humilladero and the Moorish castle.

 Benaoján

-Located in the Natural Park of La Sierra de Grazalema, it is an ideal village for adventure sports, hiking and rural tourism.
+Located in the Sierra de Grazalema Natural Park, it is an ideal village for adventure sports, hiking and rural tourism.

-In its surroundings we find interesting places such as Las Cuevas del Gato and La Pileta.
+In the surrounding area we find interesting places such as Las Cuevas del Gato and La Pileta.

 In La Pileta we can observe different cave paintings that will take us back to our prehistoric ancestors.